theupdateframework/python-tuf/tuf/README.md

 questions.

 A large number of target files may be distributed to multiple hashed bins with `delegate_hashed_bins()`.
 The metadata files of delegated roles will be nearly equal in size (i.e., target file paths are uniformly distributed by calculating the target filepath's digest and determining which bin it should reside in.)
-The updater client will use "lazy bin walk" to find a target file's hashed bin destination.
+The updater client will use "lazy bin walk" (visit and download the minimum metadata required to find a target) to find a target file's hashed bin destination.
 This method is intended for repositories with a large number of target files, a way of easily distributing and managing the metadata that lists the targets, and minimizing the number of metadata files (and size) downloaded by the client.

 The `delegate_hashed_bins()` method has the following form:
 ```Python